clulab/releases/lrec2022-bird/README.md

 The contents of this directory are as follows:

-- setup: contains the instructions necessary to create the environment for executing the code.
+- setup: contains the instructions to create the environment for executing the code.

 - code: contains the source code as well as the data.
 The HPC execution scripts are also included.